There are three stages in the process of appointment as a Notary Public in Ireland.

-Second, the candidate notary must attend the Notarial Professional Course/Diploma in Notarial Law & Practice (Dip.Not.L.) at present extended over one academic year from October to May.
-It is planned that the present course commencing in October 2016 will be the last course which extends over one academic year.
+Second, the candidate notary must attend the Notarial Professional Course/Diploma in Notarial Law & Practice (Dip.Not.L.) at present extended over one academic year from October to May and be so certified.

 This course is provided by the Institute of Notarial Studies (‘the Institute’), a division of the Faculty of Notaries Public in Ireland (‘the Faculty’).
 [The website for the Institute of Notarial Studies is at www.notaryinstitute.ie.]